Erisfiregamer1/Factions/README.md

 I'd appreciate it if you could pay for the (http://www.spigotmc.org/resources/factionsuuid.1035/) if your server makes money.
 If you only run your server for your kids or some friends and don't make any money, then I don't want to stop you from doing so by forcing you to buy a $15 plugin.
 If that's the case, then just open a ticket on Discord and we can work something out.
+Or just download the plugin from Actions.

 The repo is open because of that and because I still hope to see people contributing upstream :)
 &lt;/rant&gt;